 - This sauce recipe calls for a skillet and a splatter screen.
 The wide skillet is used to increase the cooking surface area so the sauce cooks faster, but you absolutely must use a splatter screen or you will have a mess on your hands.
 If you don’t own a splatter screen, you can buy one–they are pretty cheap and super handy.
 Or you can just use a large pot without a screen and turn the sauce down a little so it’s not popping as high.
 Your sauce will take a bit longer, but there will be less mess.

-- If you are cooking for only one or two people, this sauce freezes very well.
-Just store leftover sauce in a mason jar or freeze flat in a freezer bag and it will keep for up to three months.
+- If you are cooking for only one or two people, the marinara sauce freezes very well.
+Just freeze leftover sauce in a mason jar or freeze flat in a freezer bag and it can be frozen for up to three months.

 The Perfect Meatball Sandwich